Best Cinnamon Rolls Recipe (Better than Cinnabon)

 Once you have finished tightly rolling the best cinnamon roll dough, it should look like the photo below.
 Be sure to pinch together the dough where the end meets the roll, to prevent the filling from leaking.

-Step 9: Cut the Cinnamon roll dough into 12 pieces
+Cut the dough into 12 pieces

 Now it’s time to cut these homemade cinnamon rolls into individual pieces.
 I recommend using a very sharp knife or even a string to cut them, to avoid smushing the rolls and ruining the swirl.

-Measure before cutting!
+Measure before cutting

 I highly recommend that you do not eyeball the cutting process.
 Instead, measure the length of the dough roll (which should be 24″ long) and divide it by 12 to determine how long each cinnamon roll should be.